 Now I know it is popular in BBQ today to cook hot and fast.
 If you are not familiar with the term that means that you would be cooking at a higher temperature than what is normally considered as BBQ (300+).
 While this works and I know plenty of pitmasters that produce amazing results using it, I still prefer the good ‘ol low and slow method.
 This means I run my smoker at 250 degrees the entire cooking process.

-Now lets talk about fuel.
-I use lump for the fact that it burns clean (this means there is no smoke when used on its own).
+Let’s move on to fuel.
+I use lump for the fact that it burns clean (this means there is little to no smoke when used on its own).
 This helps me ensure that all the “smoke” I am putting on the ribs comes from the wood I throw onto the coals.
-This also helps me know that if I don’t see smoke it’s time to add some more wood and if I see anything but blue smoke then something is wrong.
+This also helps me know that if I don’t see smoke it’s time to add some more wood and if I see anything but blue smoke, then something is wrong.
 I have mixed up what types of wood I have used over the years but I seem to always go back to apple and hickory.
 This is one of the most popular mixes of wood in BBQ due to how well both flavors compliment each other.

 Prepping Your Ribs

 Spare ribs.
 Why do I use them instead of baby backs?
 One word, flavor!
-Spare ribs have just a bit more flavor than baby backs due to their higher fat content and in competition BBQ you only get one bite to impress the judge so you better make it count.
+Spare ribs have just a bit more flavor than baby backs due to their higher fat content, and in competition BBQ you only get one bite to impress the judge so you better make it count.
 I try to purchase pre-cut spare ribs (called St. Louis or center cut spare ribs) whenever I can.
-It just makes it easier and I know that I am not buying any added waste that I will not be using.
-No worries though if you can’t.
-They are super easy to trim.
+It makes things easier and I know that I am not buying any added waste that I will be cutting off and not using.
+No worries though if you can’t because they are super easy to trim.
 All you have to do is find the end of the bone opposite of the straight cut (where the baby backs were separated) already made on the rack and cut another straight line making it parallel with the other side.
 Bam…Instant St. Louis cut ribs.
 Then the next step is to peel the membrane.
 This can be made easier with the help of a paper towel so you can keep a firm grip on the membrane when peeling.
 The membrane is the lining of the inside of the rib and when removed will allow more smoke to penetrate the meat.
 Once this is completed we can move to the topic of seasoning.
 Now I know it might sound silly to some of you newbies but seasoned pitmasters know that plain yellow mustard can be a BBQer’s best friend.
 Yellow mustard will give your rub something to stick to when applied before the seasoning.
-It is also vinegar based and will help to tenderize the meat.
+It is also vinegar-based and will help to tenderize the meat once applied.
 After applying mustard and spreading it evenly on both sides of the ribs it is time to rub them down.
-I always apply the rub to the bottom (membrane) side of ribs first, then flip them over and rub the top side last which keeps your ribs looking nice and pretty.
-The last step before throwing them on the pit is to let the ribs sweat.
+I always apply the rub to the bottom (membrane) side of ribs first, then flip them over and rub the top side last.
+This helps keep your ribs looking nice and pretty.
+The last step before throwing them into the pit is to let the ribs sweat.
 This is done by just letting them sit out for 30 minutes.
 Sweating allows the meat to absorb the rub and get that delicious flavor into your ribs.
 This will also give you time to get your pit up to temp.